GitbookIO/blog/_posts/2017-01-27-github-integration.md

 <!-- more -->

-Wether you are an individual or a team of 50 members, editing a GitHub hosted documentation should be as easy as opening the GitBook Editor.
+Whether you are an individual or a team of 50 members, editing a GitHub hosted documentation should be as easy as opening the GitBook Editor.

 This is why we are releasing our new GitHub integration today.
 We truly believe that new features like seamless editing of your GitHub content for team members and the per-repository based permissions will keep your team efficient and focused on what's important: editing.